 The mobility call will be open and accepting applications from Friday, 18 October 2019.

 Applications will be received and accepted by ASEF on a rolling basis and applicants can expect to hear feedback about their application within 2 weeks of submission.

-The eligible travel period for applicants would be from 1 November 2019 till 15 April 2020.
+The eligible travel period for applicants has been extended till 15 July 2020.